vhscom/fetch-inject/README.md

 ## Installing

-Fetch Inject is available for testing purposes [via jsDelivr](http://www.jsdelivr.com/projects/fetch-inject), and for production via NPM and Bower.

 Grab the library from NPM with `npm i fetch-inject` or Bower with `bower install fetch-inject`.
+Also available via CDN [using jsDelivr](http://www.jsdelivr.com/projects/fetch-inject).

 ## Usage